 How to avoid counterfeit currency ending up in your wallet

-Learn how to identify counterfeit money, and take a moment to inspect anything you’re given — especially if it’s a large bill.
+But it’s not always possible to go completely cashless.
 If you need to get cash, get it from a bank or ATM rather than getting cash back at a store.

 Compare bank accounts that make getting cash free and convenient

 Counterfeit money comes from various sources both inside and outside of the US.
 Within the US, it’s typically small groups of individuals that design and print fake money.
 While outside of the country, larger operations have dedicated themselves to counterfeiting US dollars.
 Notably, Peru and Colombia are among the countries where millions of dollars in imitation American money has been printed in the past.

 Yes.
 ATMs can detect fake money by using electronic “eyes” that analyze deposited cash and scan it to ensure it’s printed with magnetic ink and matches the specifications of authentic bills.
 That said, counterfeit cash that’s deposited at an ATM in an envelope may not be detected until it’s processed at a bank.

 Learning how to identify counterfeit bills can help prevent you from accidentally accepting them.
 But the safest way to make sure your money is legitimate is to get it from a bank you trust.

 Are debit cards safer than cash?

 Not necessarily.
 Debit cards take the risk of counterfeit money out of the equation, but they come with their own set of risks.
 To keep your debit card safe, use a chip-and-PIN system, choose a PIN number that’s difficult to guess and opt to insert your card and enter your security pin rather than using contactless technology.

 If I have a counterfeit bill, can I trade it in for a real one?